 - Frozen fruit/veggies

-This goes back to when you start meal planning for the week!
-When thinking about meals, think about produce that you can use in your dinner for two different recipes.
+This goes back to when you start planning for the week!
+When thinking about meals for the week, think about produce that you can use in your dinner for two different recipes.
 Or if getting a dip or sauce, how can you use that so it doesn’t go to waste?
 Creating a plan for your meals can go a long way 🙂

-Don’t feel like you need to buy all organic foods while grocery shopping.
+Don’t feel like you need to buy all organic foods.
 Refer to the Dirty Dozen (fruit and vegetable that often use the most pesticides during cultivation) if you decide to buy organic.
-2022’s list is below and you can read more about it here:
+This year’s list is below and you can read more about it here:

 - Strawberries